bifurcationkit/BifurcationKit.jl/docs/src/linearsolver.md

 - We provide a preconditioner based on deflation of eigenvalues (also called preconditioner based on Leading Invariant Subspaces) using a partial Schur decomposition.
 There are two ways to define one *i.e.* [`PrecPartialSchurKrylovKit`](@ref) and [`PrecPartialSchurArnoldiMethod`](@ref).

 !!! tip "Using Preconditioners"
     Apart from setting a preconditioner for a linear solver, it can be advantageous to change the preconditioner during computations, *e.g.* during a call to `continuation` or `newton`.
 This can be achieved by taking advantage of the callbacks to these methods.
-See the example [Complex Ginzburg-Landau 2d](@ref).
+See the example [2d Ginzburg-Landau equation (finite differences)](@ref).